 What is Load Testing?

-The definition of load testing generally refers to the load testing as a subset of the software performance testing process, which typically also includes several other types of tests, such as stress testing, soak testing, spike testing, endurance testing, volume testing, and scalability testing, among others.
+The definition of load testing generally refers to load testing as a subset of the software performance testing process, which typically also includes several other types of tests, such as stress testing, soak testing, spike testing, endurance testing, volume testing, and scalability testing, among other types of testing.

 Poor performing sites and applications can have a negative impact on conversions, transactions, and most importantly, revenue.
 Even a few seconds of downtime can significantly impact a company’s bottom line.
 A 2016 survey conducted by ITIC found that a single hour of downtime cost companies an average of $100,000.
 If you were to consider specific industries that depend on high-volume transactions, such as financial services or large online retailers, the impact is likely to be more significant and exceed millions of dollars per hour.

 By simulating real-world workloads on your sites, applications, and systems, developers are able to measure the limits and gain insight into the metrics that can help answer questions such as the following:

 - How will the number of users affect performance?